santipvz/tango_solver/README.md

 ## 🎯 What is Tango?

-Tango is a logic puzzle where you fill a 6x6 grid with moon (🌙) and sun (🟠) pieces following constraints:
+Tango is a LinkedIn logic puzzle where you fill a 6x6 grid with moon (🌙) and sun (🟠) pieces following constraints:
 - **Fixed pieces**: Some cells have predetermined pieces
 - **Equality constraints**: Connected cells must have the same piece type
 - **Inequality constraints**: Connected cells must have different piece types